benchristel/refactoring-workshop/cli-client/README.md

   language or operating system to make this story easier to implement, what would it be?
 What other problems might that change cause?
+- What are some security issues with this method of authentication?
+Is there anything you can do to mitigate them?

 ## Authentication 2.0